Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 );
 ```

 - The above algorithm has a guaranteed `O(N)`worst-case time.
-Please see the proof of its running time here and under “Selection-based pivoting”.
+Please see the proof of its running time here and under “Selection-based <b>pivot</b>ing”.
 The worst-case space complexity is `O(N)`.

 ### Conclusion

 Theoretically, the Median of Medians algorithm gives the best time complexity of `O(N)`but practically both the Median of Medians and the Randomized Partitioning algorithms nearly perform equally.

-In the context of <b>Quicksort</b>, given an `O(N)`selection algorithm using the Median of Medians, one can use it to find the ideal pivot (the median) at every step of <b>Quicksort</b> and thus produce a sorting algorithm with `O(NlogN)`running time in the worst-case.
+In the context of <b>Quicksort</b>, given an `O(N)`selection algorithm using the Median of Medians, one can use it to find the ideal <b>pivot</b> (the median) at every step of <b>Quicksort</b> and thus produce a sorting algorithm with `O(NlogN)`running time in the worst-case.
 Though practical implementations of this variant are considerably slower on average, they are of theoretical interest because they show that an optimal selection algorithm can yield an optimal sorting algorithm.